 § 143-157.1.
 Reports on gender-proportionate appointments to statutorily created decision-making regulatory bodies.

-(a) Appointments. - In appointing members to public bodies set forth in subsections (c) and (d) of this section, the appointing authority should select, from among the most qualified persons, those persons whose appointment would promote membership on the body that accurately reflects the proportion that each gender represents in the population of the State as a whole or, in the case of a local body, in the population of the area represented by the or body, as determined pursuant to the most recent federal decennial census, unless the law regulating such appointment requires otherwise.
+(a) Appointments. - In appointing members to public bodies set forth in subsections (c) and (d) of this section, the appointing authority should select, from among the most qualified persons, those persons whose appointment would promote membership on the body that accurately reflects the proportion that each gender represents in the population of the State as a whole or, in the case of a local body, in the population of the area represented by the body, as determined pursuant to the most recent federal decennial census, unless the law regulating the appointment requires otherwise.
 If there are multiple appointing authorities for the body, they may consult with each other to accomplish the purposes of this section.

-(b) Reports Generally. - Each appointing authority described in subsection (a) shall submit a report to the Secretary of State annually which discloses the number of appointments made during the preceding year and the number of appointments of each gender made, expressed both in numerical terms and as a percentage of the total membership of the body.
+(b) Reports Generally. - Each appointing authority described in subsection (a) of this section shall submit a report to the Secretary of State annually which discloses the number of appointments made during the preceding year and the number of appointments of each gender made, expressed both in numerical terms and as a percentage of the total membership of the body.
 In addition, each appointing authority shall designate a person responsible for retaining all applications for appointment, who shall ensure that information describing each applicant's gender and qualifications is available for public inspection during reasonable hours.
 Nothing in this section requires disclosure of an applicant's identity or of any other information made confidential by law.
 The Secretary of State shall prescribe the form used to report these appointments and may accept these reports by electronic means.
 Reports by appointing authorities shall be due in the Department of the Secretary of State on or before September 1.
 From these reports, the Secretary of State shall generate an annual composite report that shall be published by December 1.
 Copies of the report shall be submitted to the Governor, the Speaker of the House of Representatives, and the President Pro Tempore of the Senate.

 (c) State Reporting. - Each State appointing authority that makes appointments to a statutorily created public body, however denominated, except those having only advisory authority, shall file a report with the Secretary of State as prescribed in subsection (b) of this section.
 The Secretary shall submit to the Governor, the Speaker of the House of Representatives, and the President Pro Tempore by July 1 of each year the names of all State bodies that an appointing authority must report on pursuant to this section.